madmonkey71/TripleT-Flight-Firmware/README.md

  - ✅ Test it
  - ✅ Updated data logging to include flight state as the third field.
  - ✅ Updated web interface to display the current flight state.
+ - ✅ Moved flight state display in web interface to its own section above real-time data.
  - ✅ Bugs
 	 - ✅ Test GPS
 	 - ✅ Fix GPS numbers (verified with a Type 2 fix)